-Sauteed Asparagus with Garlic and Parmesan
+Sautéed Asparagus Recipe with Garlic and Parmesan

-Sauteed Asparagus with Garlic and Parmesan is a quick, easy, and healthy side dish recipe.
+Sautéed Asparagus is a quick and easy side dish recipe.
 The asparagus spears are fresh and flavorful and will be ready to eat in only 10 minutes.

 How to buy asparagus

-What to serve with garlic parmesan asparagus
+What to serve with sauteed asparagus

-If you're feeling extra hungry, these Smoky Roast Potatoes are delicious!
+If you’re feeling extra hungry, these smoky roast potatoes are delicious!

 Ingredients